JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-05/market-gardening-in-may-the-dutch-farmer/index.md

 ---
 title: Market Gardening in May, by The Dutch Farmer
-description: 'In May, it is getting serious, with a lot of crops to plant and to start harvesting.'
+description: "In May, it is getting serious, with a lot of crops to plant and to start harvesting."
 image: images/2023-05-01-gooseberry-bush-with-fruits.jpg
 imageAlt: Gooseberry bush with fruits
 date: 2023-05-01